Renovation Process

 Wash time just outside the storage unit to get prepped for polishing.

 Cabinet fronts went on with the curved tambour and it looks stunning!
-Our cabinet guy, Ty Howard, knocked this out of the park!!
+The cabinet guy, Ty Howard, knocked this out of the park!!

 Polishing process.
-After trying this ourselves, we found out quickly we didn’t have the time or know how to get this done the right way.
-Luckily we got connected to some amazing people who were able to get in done for us.
+After trying this myself, I found out quickly I didn’t have the time or know how to get this done the right way.
+Luckily I got connected to some amazing people who were able to get in done quickly.

 The last finishing touch on the exterior was the decals.
-We were able to design exactly what we wanted and had a local decal company put it all together.
-It turned out exactly how we wanted it!
+I was able to design exactly what I had in mind and had a local decal company put it all together.
+It turned out exactly how I wanted it!

-We are always working on something every week but we were able to offcially launch after this stage!
+I’m always working on something every week but funky sol was able to officially launch after this stage!